eecs280staff/tutorials/docs/assertions_guide.md

 ==========================
 {: .primer-spec-toc-ignore }

 Assertions are a preemptive debugging tool.
-Assertions can detect a bug before it causes difficult-to-debug effects later in your code.
+Add them to your code to detect bugs before they cause difficult-to-debug problems later in your code.
+(Note that this is distinct from using assertions for unit testing.)

 ## Use `assert()` in your code